getsentry/sentry-toolbar/README.md

 ### Injecting the toolbar into a site

-To inject the toolbar into 'random' sites, configure and paste the following snippets into the console:
+To temporarily inject the toolbar into your own sites, configure and paste the following snippets into the console:

 1.
 ```javascript